 Purchase order approval is part of the purchase order process.
 A purchase order is a formal agreement between a buyer and seller for the purchase of goods or services.
 The seller may choose to negotiate the terms.
 A unique PO number is issued and once accepted, a PO is a legally binding contract between two business entities.

 When your company deals with POs, stakeholders must validate and approve each purchase order.
 The department that will benefit the most from the purchase will likely oversee the approval process for the order with at least one approver.
 However, this will vary depending on the company, its size, and the products and services they sell.
 These approval requests are an important part of the approval workflow and, if not dealt with in an efficient and organized way, can easily lead to errors and missed opportunities.
 An official purchase order approval workflow will help with multiple approvals, increase operational efficiency and lead to fewer errors.

 It’s not uncommon for brand new businesses to skip purchase order processing entirely in favor of buying directly with credit cards.
 However, you will need to integrate PO approval processes into your workflows as your company scales up if you want to stay organized and achieve better visibility into your core finance processes.

 What are the key benefits of an efficient purchase order approval process?

 - Controlled spending and reduced costs.
-Active monitoring provides more visibility into your financial processes.
+Active monitoring provides more visibility into your financial processes and in turn more cost control.
 This reduces unnecessary spending and ensures you know exactly what your business is spending money on.

 - Improved operational efficiency.
 A streamlined purchase order approval process enables faster approval times and reduces employee frustration.
 Without the right process in place, approving purchase orders can be a time-consuming and tedious task.